 A Very Sparse Measured Data Set

-Although the data set has already some not indexed pixels we artificially make the situation more worse by throwing away 75 percent of all data.
+Although the data set has already some not indexed pixels we artificially make the situation even worse by throwing away 75 percent of all measurements.

 % plot the reduced data